kevinvanhove/angular-structure-styleguide/README.md

 ### 2. Create and maintain client-side DataModels
 Managing DataModels on the client-side is a good idea for several reasons.
 Not only does it fit well with the **single responsibility principle** it also further improves code cohesion by **loose coupling** the DataModel from the controller.

-A DataModel is a simple angular factory that returns a `constructor function` that you call with the `new` keyword.
-This creates a new object with the properties defined in the factory.

 ##### Example of a client-side DataModel
 ```javascript